benjiqq/NuBot/docs/SETUP.md

 ##Requirements for a correct functioning

-* The machine that runs NuBot must be connected to the internet
 * The custodian must provide the bot with access to market exchanges where NuBits are traded
 * The custodian must avoid manual interaction with the exchange while the automated bot is operating.
 Do not try to trade, do not try to deposit/withdraw funds.
 * To communicate *liquidityinfo*, the custodian should possess an unlocked NuBit client which controls the custodial grant address.